fatmatto/express-toolkit/README.md

 ## Custom primary key

-By defaults, resources are handled as if their primary key is the `_id` field, which is automatically added by mongodb.
-Sometimes you might want to provide your own key such as an `uuid` field added to the model.
+By defaults, resources are handled as if their primary key is the `_id` field, which is automatically added by mongodb.
+Sometimes you might want to provide your own key such as an `uuid` field added to the model.
 For such cases you can provide the id attribute to the controller's config:

 ```javascript
 const myController = new Controller({